apache/cassandra-java-driver/manual/metrics/README.md

 ### Registering a Custom Reporter

 Dropwizard Metrics offers a variety of [Reporters] for exporting metrics.
-To enable reporting access the `Cluster`'s metrics via the [getMetrics] method.
+To enable reporting, access the `Cluster`'s metrics via the [getMetrics] method.
 For example, to enable CSV reporting every 30 seconds: